brettski/brettski/README.md

 - 👯  I’m looking to collaborate on a course to teach kids programming and electronics using a combination of PICO-8 and Raspberry Pi
 - 💬  Ask me about: whatever
 - 📫  How to reach me: I am easily found on twitter, search my name or add an issue [here](https://github.com/brettski/brettski/issues).
 - ⚡  Fun fact: Life is better on two wheels (I don't mean while in a car) 🏍️  🚴  🛵.

-Hey Brett, how did you make this page?
-Well, I discovered how to do it here: [https://dev.to/natterstefan/how-to-add-a-readme-to-your-github-profile-2bo9](https://dev.to/natterstefan/how-to-add-a-readme-to-your-github-profile-2bo9)
+Hey Brett, how did you make this page?✨ Well, I discovered how to do it here: [https://dev.to/natterstefan/how-to-add-a-readme-to-your-github-profile-2bo9](https://dev.to/natterstefan/how-to-add-a-readme-to-your-github-profile-2bo9)

 ### Languages I have used over my lifetime in order of most resently used

-JavaScript/Nodejs, Lua, Zsh/Bash/sh, Golang, C#, SQL, PowerShell, Groovy, C++, VBA, Batch, VB Script, Pascal
+JavaScript/Nodejs, Lua, Zsh/Bash/sh, Golang, C#, SQL, PowerShell, Groovy, C++, LINQ, VBA, Java, Batch, VB Script, Pascal, BASIC

-### Stuff learned and never really used
+### Languages learned and never really used

+Though, can you really `learn` a language if you really don't use it or write something from scratch in it?

 Rust, Erlang, Ruby, Python
 _I sure do want to build out some stuff in Rust though!_

 <!--